vantage-org/vantage/README.md

     wget -qO- https://raw.githubusercontent.com/WilliamMayor/vantage/master/bootstrap.sh | sh

+`vantage` is downloaded and updated using git, so you'll need that installed before the bootstrap script will work.

+You'll probably want Docker installed too.

 ## Motivation

 I'm getting more and more into Docker and I'm learning how to apply it to my workflow.
 I particularly love how it enables me to treat services as transient.
 I can spin up a DB, make some stupid data inside it, then simply destroy the entire thing 5 mins later.
 Want to see what happens to the app if the DB gets corrupted?
 Try it, find out.
 Want to see what kind of destructive scripting is possible using your API?
 Go for it.